bbc/theano-bpr/README.md

   http://arxiv.org/abs/1205.2618

-This models tried to predict a ranking of items for each user from a viewing history.
+This model tries to predict a personalised ranking of items from a user's viewing history.
+It has been shown to be very efficient for recommendation tasks.
 It's also used in a variety of other tasks, such as matrix completion, link prediction and tag recommendation.